Luba Lisa

-Luba Lisa Gootnick (March 10, 1941 – December 15, 1972) was an American actress, singer and television presenter.
+Luba Lisa Gootnick (March 10, 1941 – December 15, 1972) was an American actress, singer, and television presenter.
 She received a Tony Award nomination and won a Theatre World Award for her performance in the 1964 musical I Had a Ball.

 Personal life

 Luba Lisa Gootnick was born in Brooklyn, New York, the daughter of Jewish parents Esther (née Diamant 1908–1999) and Louis Gootnick (1910–2005), a former New York City police officer.
 Her brother is Dr. David Gootnick.

 Theatre

 Her Broadway credits include Carnival as Princess Olga in 1961, and I Can Get It for You Wholesale in 1962 with a cast that included Barbra Streisand.
 In 1964 she starred in a Broadway revival of West Side Story as Anita.
 The show closed after 31 performances.

 Luba received rave reviews for her role as the floozy Addie in the musical I Had a Ball in which she sang the song called 'Addie's at it Again'.
-The song was added into the show by the producers before the show opened on Broadway, once they realized her talent.
+The song was added to the show by the producers before the show opened on Broadway, once they realized her talent.

 A New York Times Critic said of her, "Luba Lisa, as Addie, the girl of easy virtue, gets to demonstrate her talents as a seductive babe and a lively dancer in a number called 'Addie's at It Again' and in another with a group of lifeguards called 'Boys, Boys, Boys'".
 For her role as Addie she was nominated for a Tony Award for Best Featured Actress in a Musical and received a Theatre World Award.
 Luba danced with Maurice Chevalier in the film Pepe.
 She was also a television personality.

 In 1972 Lisa starred in the Off-Broadway musical revue They Don't Make Em Like That Anymore at the Plaza 9 Music Hall with Arthur Blake.
 The show was built around Blake's impersonations of celebrities like Marlene Dietrich and Jimmy Stewart.